Peach and Blackberry Dessert Tamales

 Strawberry Rhubarb Cobbler with Gingered Biscuit Topping

+Strawberries and rhubarb are a delicious way to welcome spring.
 Technically a vegetable, rhubarb is so darn tart that it’s usually paired with a sweeter buddy, like the strawberry, in an effort to temper its tang.
 Try to find field-grown rhubarb.
 Darker in color, it has a much shorter season than the hothouse variety (late winter to early summer) but is more flavorful.
-In England rhubarb is often paired with ginger, so for a surprise crunch, I added some crystallized ginger to the biscuit topping of this springtime dessert from… more »
+In England rhubarb is often paired with ginger, so for a surprise crunch, I added some crystallized… more »

 Sara’s New Book